aetperf/aetperf.github.io/_posts/2022-02-15-A-Parallel-loops-in-Python-with-Joblib-Parallel.md

 pd.testing.assert_frame_equal(res_df_seq, res_df_par)
 ```

-Now let's compare the execution time of the sequential and parallel versions.
+Let's compare the execution time of the sequential with the parallel version.

 ```python